 Artist of 1 portrait

-Operating as one artist, Gilbert Proesch (b.1943) and George Passmore (b.1942) have worked together as Gilbert & George since they met in the 1960s, when they were both studying at St Martin's School of Art, London.
-They began work together in 1968, initially as 'living sculptures', later producing conceptual pieces and photo-works.
-Winners of the Turner Prize in 1986, they are among the foremost contemporary British artists of international reputation.
-Solo exhibitions include those at the Pompidou Centre, Paris (1981), the Baltimore Museum of Art, (1984) and the Guggenheim (1985) and a major retrospective at Tate Modern (2007).
+Operating as one artist, Gilbert Proesch (b.1943) and George Passmore (b.1942) met in the 1960s, when they were both studying at St Martin's School of Art, London.
+They have lived and worked together as Gilbert & George since 1968.
+Moving to the working-class neighbourhood of Spitalfields, London, they revolted against art's elitism, naming their work 'Art for all' and declaring themselves 'living sculptures'.
+They later produced conceptual pieces and photo-works.
+In 1986, Gilbert & George were awarded the Turner Prize and in 2005, represented Britain at the Venice Biennale.
+Solo exhibitions include those at the Pompidou Centre, Paris (1981), the Baltimore Museum of Art (1984), the Guggenheim (1985) and a major retrospective at Tate Modern (2007).

 Watch a film clip on the artists from the BBC Archive in the Media section below